 Course Objectives: This course provides a broad introduction to machine learning and statistical pattern recognition.
 It offers some of the most cost-effective approaches to automated knowledge acquisition in emerging data-rich disciplines and focuses on the theoretical understanding of these methods, as well as their computational implications.

-Introduction: Introduction to Machine Learning, Basic Concepts, Issues, Applications, Types of machine learning: Supervised learning, Unsupervised learning, Semi-supervised learning, Reinforcement learning, Transfer Learning.
+Introduction: Well-Posed learning problems, Basic concepts, Designing a learning system, Issues in machine learning.
+Types of machine learning: Learning associations, Supervised learning, Unsupervised learning and Reinforcement learning.